pagand/model_optimze_vessel/README.md

 # NRC
 Queen of Oak Bay - visualization/classification/prediction

-This project is done in collaboration with SFU and NRC The actual data <queenCsvOut.csv> and <queenCsvOutAugmented.csv> can not be provided to public.
+This project is done in collaboration with SFU and NRC

+Please put <queenCsvOut.csv> and <queenCsvOutAugmented.csv> in the modeling folder if available.

 here is the added